jdylanmaddox/VoronaGasyCodes/README.md

 ### 1) BLAST+ in a conda environment
-Note, conda is not required but it's usually eaiser.
+Note, conda is not required but it's usually an eaiser experience.
 See the [Conda Documentation](https://conda.io/projects/conda/en/latest/index.html) for help installing and using conda.

 - create a conda environment
 ```